-What We Expect From You
+What We Expect from You

 ATTEND CLASS Please come to every class, prepared to participate.
-Bring your TopHat-enabled device, a pen and paper (in addition to a laptop, if you choose to bring one; consider Fried, 2008; Sana et al., 2013), and an open mind.
+Bring your iClicker device, a pen and paper (in addition to a laptop, if you choose to bring one; but consider Fried, 2008; Glass & Kang, 2018; Sana et al., 2013), and an open mind.
 If you miss class, you are responsible for obtaining notes and announcements.
 You will not be able to regain participation points for missed classes.

 PARTICIPATE Success in this class depends on your active participation.
-Class time is designed to mix lecture-based explanations of course material with demonstrations, pair and small group discussions, large group discussions, writing, TopHat questions, and feedback (see Michael, 2006 for a review of active learning's effectiveness).
+Class time is designed to mix lecture-based explanations of course material with demonstrations, pair and small group discussions, large group discussions, writing, clicker questions, and feedback (see Michael, 2006 for a review of active learning's effectiveness).
 We will ask you to do only those activities that we believe will help you learn.
 Come ready.